cosmos/ethermint/CONTRIBUTING.md

 ## <span id="release_procedure">Release Procedure</span>

----

 * Start on `development`.
 * Create the release candidate branch `rc/v*` (going forward known as `RC`) and ensure it's protected against pushing from anyone except the release manager/coordinator.
 No PRs targeting this branch should be merged unless exceptional circumstances arise.
 * On the `RC` branch, prepare a new version section in the `CHANGELOG.md`.
-All links must be
+All links must be link-ified:
-  link-ified:
   `$ python ./scripts/linkify_changelog.py CHANGELOG.md`.
   Copy the entries into a `RELEASE_CHANGELOG.md`.
 This is needed so the bot knows which entries to add to the release page on github.
 * Kick off a large round of simulation testing (e.g. 400 seeds for 2k blocks).
-* If errors are found during the simulation testing, commit the fixes to `development` and create a new `RC` branch (making sure to increment the `rcN`).
+* If errors are found during the simulation testing, commit the fixes to `development` and create a new `RC` branch ( making sure to increment the `rcN`).
 * After simulation has successfully completed, create the release branch (`release/vX.XX.X`) from the `RC` branch.
 * Create a PR to `development` to incorporate the `CHANGELOG.md` updates.
 * Tag the release (use `git tag -a`) and create a release in Github.